 Curators will walk patrons through an unbelievable collection of 25 historical bikes from the National Cycle Museum, highlighting along the way the most important innovations from the bicycle’s 200-year history.
 A selection of the bikes that will be featured are the 1819 Hobby Horse, the 1880s Swift Safety Bicycle and the 1896 Beard Safety Bicycle, all of which played a major role in the development of today’s bicycle.
 There will also be opportunities to see some of the most historically important bicycles from the 20th and 21st century, when competitive cycling blossomed into one of the best-love sports in the world.

 All of these prints will be for sale, with assistants on hand to order our patrons prints directly to their home in the weeks after the event, as well as provide a professional service in curation and discuss the works with our guests.
-Below are a small sample of the kinds of photographs on display at the Cycling Revival Photography Exhibition.
+Over the following pages are but a small sample of the kinds of photographs on display at the Cycling Revival Photography Exhibition.